sydneyyyyy/monster_killer_app/README.md

 }
 ```

+Function Declarations automatically create variables that hold the function objects.
 Hoisted to top, can be declared anywhere in the file (i.e. also after it's used).

 ### Function Expression